c-valenti/PathwayPRS_AD/docs/PARAMETERS.md

 ## 6. Pathway-PRS Cluster Creation
 _See narrative in [Methods §6](METHODS.md#6-pathway-prs-cluster-creation)._
+The script internally evaluates 2–15 candidate clusters (cutreeDynamic) before fixing the final cluster count to k=4 as reported in Methods.

 This stage produces the SNP→cluster weights used to build pathway-specific PRS.
 It consists of: (1) SNP→gene and GO enrichment, (2) GO similarity + clustering, (3) SNP→cluster weighting.